retainful/woocommerce/readme.txt

 No. Abandoned Cart recovery emails can be sent out-of-the-box using the plugin itself.
 You dont need a Retainful account.

 = 2.
-Do I need an account for Next Order Coupon? =
+Do I need a Retainful account to use Next Order Coupon? =

-The basic features like a percentage or fixed discount can be used without connecting to Retainful.
+The basic features like a percentage or fixed discount can be used without connecting the plugin to Retainful.

+However, if you would like to track the coupon usage metrics, then you will need the Retainful account.
-However, coupon tracking requires an account with Retainful, which is partly a Software-as-a-Service platform, built on the cloud.
-You will need an account when you want to use certain coupon features that depend on the SaaS service.
+Retainful is partly a Software-as-a-Service platform, built on the cloud.
-The plugin is a connector between your WooCommerce store and Retainful.
-By creating a free account, you can get the API Key for using the platform.
 While the plugin handles the interface with WooCommerce, the email opens, conversion tracking and reporting, follow-ups are performed by the Retainful in the cloud.
 The Insights and Analytics are recorded and provided via the Platform's Dashboard.

 = 3.
 Do you collect any data for conversion metrics? =

 Retainful records the Next Order Coupon conversions by using only the customer's email, OrderID and the order total.
 No other data is collected.

 = 4.
+Is sending abandoned cart emails still allowed under GDPR? = Yes, according to the European Commission's definition of legal grounds for processing data you're compliant as long as you have explicit consent from the visitor to receive those emails.
+You can also use the Email Collection popup to collect the email with the visitor's consent.

+= 5.
 What is the Pricing for Retainful =
 Retainful is free.
 Yes.
 There are no charges for using the services of the Retainful - Next Order Coupon for WooCommerce and Abandoned Carts
 You can upgrade to premium for a price if you would like to use the premium features.

-= 5.
+= 6.
 Do I have to pay for support? =
 No. There is no charges for support.

 == Screenshots ==